-1. I Like Myself by Karen Beaumont features a catchy rhyme, fun, brightly colored illustrations, and the important message that we should all be proud of who we are, and celebrate the things that make us unique — no matter what others think!
+1. I Like Myself by Karen Beaumont features a catchy rhyme, bright illustrations, and the important message that we should all be proud of who we are, and celebrate the things that make us unique — no matter what others think!

 2. Princess Truly in I Am Truly by Kelly Greenawalt introduces Truly, a girl who knows that she can do anything she sets her mind to — from learning Japanese to tying her own shoes.
 Truly reminds young readers that they too can achieve anything they dream of doing.
-This is a terrific story for initiating conversations with your kids about both the things they love to do now and what they dream of accomplishing.
+This is a terrific story for initiating conversations with your kids about both the things they love to do now and what they dream of accomplishing in the future.

-6. Wemberly Worried by Kevin Henkes is an inspiring book for children who regularly feel worried or anxious.
+5. Wemberly Worried by Kevin Henkes is an inspiring book for children who regularly feel worried or anxious.
 Despite assurances from members of her family, Wemberly worries about lots of things — big things, small things, and in-between things, and right now Wemberly is very worried about starting school.
-However, once she is there Wemberly discovers that she might not be the only one!
+However, once she is there, Wemberly discovers that she might not be the only one!

 For Kindergarten Through Second Grade

-7. Happy Dreamer by Peter H. Reynolds offers a thought-provoking conversation-starter about the importance of being true to one’s own self, even when the world tries to box you in.
-Dreamers have a way of always moving forward and finding their voice and this book is a celebration of the many different types of dreamers that exist in the world.
-Reynolds, who has ADHD, uses the story to redefine the common acronym as Amazing Delightful Happy Dreamer.
+6. Happy Dreamer by Peter H. Reynolds offers a thought-provoking conversation-starter about the importance of being true to one’s own self, even when the world tries to box you in.
+Dreamers have a way of always moving forward and finding their voice, and this book is a celebration of the many different types of dreamers that exist in the world.
+Reynolds, who has ADHD, uses the story to redefine the acronym as Amazing Delightful Happy Dreamer.

-8. Exclamation Mark! by Amy Krouse Rosenthal is such a clever story about an exclamation mark who tries so hard to fit in in a world of periods.
-When he meets fellow outsider — question mark — he discovers his own inner purpose and unique abilities and learns to be proud of what he can do!
+7. Exclamation Mark! by Amy Krouse Rosenthal is a clever story about an exclamation mark who tries to blend into a world of periods.
+When he meets fellow outsider — question mark — he discovers his own inner purpose and unique abilities, and learns to be proud of what he can do!

-9. Despite their friendship, Lily and Salma are each horrified by the disgusting foods the other eats for lunch every day: a peanut butter and jelly sandwich for one and a hummus and pita sandwich for the other.
+8. The Sandwich Swap by Queen Rania Al Abdullah shares valuable lessons about jumping to conclusions, acceptance, and the importance of embracing differences.
+Despite their friendship, Lily and Salma are each horrified by the disgusting foods the other eats for lunch every day: a peanut butter and jelly sandwich for one, and a hummus and pita sandwich for the other.
 When one day Lily tells Salma what she thinks of her lunch, an argument begins that ends up involving the entire school!
-The Sandwich Swap by Queen Rania Al Abdullah shares valuable lessons about jumping to conclusions, tolerance, and the importance of accepting differences.
+However, the two eventually learn that their differences only make their friendship stronger.

-10. Camilla Cream loves lima beans, but she never eats them.
-Why?
-Because the other kids in her school don’t like them.
+9. Camilla Cream loves lima beans, but she never eats them because the other kids in her school don’t like them.
 And Camilla Cream is very, very worried about what other people think of her.
-In fact, she’s so worried that she’s about to break out in…a bad case of stripes!
-A Bad Case of Stripes by David Shannon is a wonderful book for talking with children about peer pressure and being true to one’s own desires.
+In fact, she’s so worried that her skin breaks out in wild patterns!
+A Bad Case of Stripes by David Shannon is a wonderful book for talking with children about peer pressure and being true to one’s own tastes.